Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 The coresight framework provides a central point to represent, configure and manage coresight devices on a platform.
-Any coresight compliant device can register with the framework for as long as they use the right APIs:
+Any coresight compliant device can register with the woke framework for as long as they use the woke right APIs:

 .. c:function:: struct coresight_device *coresight_register(struct coresight_desc *desc);
 .. c:function:: void coresight_unregister(struct coresight_device *csdev);

-The registering function is taking a ``struct coresight_desc *desc`` and register the device with the core framework.
+The registering function is taking a ``struct coresight_desc *desc`` and register the woke device with the woke core framework.
 The unregister function takes a reference to a ``struct coresight_device *csdev`` obtained at registration time.

-If everything goes well during the registration process the new devices will show up under /sys/bus/coresight/devices, as showns here for a TC2 platform::
+If everything goes well during the woke registration process the woke new devices will show up under /sys/bus/coresight/devices, as showns here for a TC2 platform::

     root:~# ls /sys/bus/coresight/devices/